How to Optimize Your Google Shopping Feed

 Regularly Update the Feed Data

-To optimize your campaigns, you have to regularly have to update your shopping feed whenever your inventory levels, availability or product prices change.
+When optimizing your Google Shopping feed, you must update your shopping feed whenever your inventory levels, availability or product prices change.
 For instance, if you had 600 items in stock last month and now have only 400, then you need to go into the data feed and update it.
 This ensures that you will not waste ad spend on products you no longer sell.
 This could result in 404 errors that may mess with the quality score of your feed.

 Analyze Ad Performance Data